ankit-rathi/ankit-rathi.github.io/data-ai-concepts.md

 Don't worry if you are completely new to the data and AI field, you have even more reason to be excited.
 There are no prerequisites to read and grasp the concepts mentioned in the book.
 This is a promise that learning data and AI concepts will change the way you think about the problems you want to solve and show you how to tackle them by unlocking the power of data.

 ### Scope of This Book

+In this section I am going to mention what and what not I am going to cover in this book.

+As you can imagine that the data and AI is a vast and complex field, it's nearly impossible to cover every topic from concept to implementation in a single book hence I will be limiting the scope of this book to the concepts only.

 - Covered: breadth of the Data and AI field to just enough depth, sticking to the comcepts
 - Not covered: specialization in each of the sub-fields, not the implementation details